BenMatteson/HowDoTheHorsiesMove/README.md

   -o

-	offers a game on the sever. this is the default behavior. desired color can be set by -b and -w flags found above.
+	offers a game on the sever. this is the default behavior. desired color can be set by -b and -w flags found above. if not set, game will be offered as either color.

   -d <WHITE_DEPTH>